New York State Canal System: Funding and maintenance

 The New York State Canal Corporation is responsible for the oversight, administration and maintenance of the New York State Canal System.
 In 2012, the Canal Corp., then a subsidiary of the New York State Thruway Authority, employed 529 people, consisting of 458 full-time employees and 78 seasonal workers.
 Its spending accounted for about 10 percent of the Thruway Authority's total $1.1 billion in annual spending.
 In 2012, the Canal Corp.'s operating budget was $55.7 million and its capital budget was $51.4 million.

-An August 2012 report by state Comptroller Thomas DiNapoli said the canal system "contributed to the deterioration of the Authority's financial condition over the past decade", even as canal traffic had dropped nearly one-third since the period immediately before the Thruway Authority assumed control.
+An August 2012 report by state Comptroller Thomas DiNapoli said the canal system "contributed to the deterioration of the Authority's financial condition over the past decade", with canal traffic dropping nearly one-third since the period immediately before the Thruway Authority assumed control.

 Effective January 1, 2017, the New York State Canal Corporation became a subsidiary of the New York Power Authority.
 The move was authorized in April 2016 through the state budget process.
-Its headquarters then moved from the Thruway Authority's offices to 30 S. Pearl St., Albany, the New York Power Authority's regional offices.
+Its headquarters then moved from the Thruway Authority's offices to 30 S. Pearl Street, Albany, the New York Power Authority's regional offices.